 For a Preview, Fly Over the Dingle Peninsula

-Here is our route from Killarney through the Dingle Peninsula.
-We followed the red arrows to get to Dingle and then drove the Slea Head Drive Loop.
+Here is an overview of our route from Killarney through the Dingle Peninsula.
+We followed the red arrows to get to Dingle and then drove the Slea Head Drive Loop (blue arrows).

 Here is what we did, with recommendations of what is worth seeing and what can be skipped.